hotosm/learnosm/beginner/papers.rst

   .. figure:: ../_static/paper_prepare_print.png
      :align: center

-* When your print is ready, click “Download map PDF for print”.
+* When your print is ready, click "Download map PDF for print".
 The Walking Paper should begin downloading.
 * When the download is finish, open the PDF file.
 Connect your computer to a printer and print the page.
 If everything goes well, you should now have